The rules for the 2016 Book Grants:

 - Grants are available for any research project, whether it is formally registered and recognised or simply normal individual academic research.
 However, it is not the intention to provide books for general academic purposes, e.g. as reference works to have on one’s bookshelf.

-The application deadline is 1 October 2016.
+The application deadline is 23 October 2016 (new extended deadline).
 Applications will be dealt with as quickly as possible.

 Books included in the application must be bought at the personal expense of the applicant between the application deadline and 30 November 2016.